vmurin/apidoc-contentType-plugin/README.md

 ## Usage:

-This for of the original repo just uses the apidoc plugin name convention to be found automatically without need to use additional parameters.
+This fork of the original repo uses the apidoc plugin name convention to be found automatically without need to use additional parameters.

 ### Install